Gsarault44/News-Feed/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## NewsPoint API
+To get news feed to show you will need to get an account from NEWSAPI[https://newsapi.org/docs/endpoints/top-headlines] and add your secret token to an `.env` file in the root of this application example token=123456789

 ## Learn More

 To learn more about Next.js, take a look at the following resources: